Category: Throwback Thursday

 Morning Glory

-The MORNING GLORY mix of choice is a delicious 1906 bourbon/brandy cocktail from Louis’ Mixed Drinks.
-The dominant flavors are from bourbon and brandy (or cognac), with balancing from maraschino liqueur and bitters.
-Absinthe is called for, but only as...
+The MORNING GLORY is a delicious 1906 bourbon/brandy cocktail from Louis’ Mixed Drinks.
+The dominant flavors come from bourbon and brandy (or cognac), complemented by maraschino liqueur and bitters.
+Absinthe adds a final touch, providing a prominent aroma as the...

 Webster